adipandas/adipandas.github.io/_posts/2019-08-31-developer-manisfesto.md

 4. Finish the Job: Simply "working" solution doesn't mean your work has finished.
 5. Timing is Everything
 6. Throw It Away: Don't be afraid to restart.
 7. Everything is an Experiment: Everything you do is subject to change.
 It can start, stop, fail or succeed.
 But that doesn't mean you should be demotivated to pursue the ideas you have.
-It also means you should not see ending of something as a failure.
+It also means you should not see the ending of something as a failure.
 Learn from it.
-8. Question Everything: Status quo is boring.
+8. Question Everything: The status quo is boring.
 9. Believe in Your Intuition.
 10. Create Value
 11. Trust is Earned